VTD-XML: The Future of XML Processing

 VTD-XML (since v 2.9) fully conforms to XML Namespace 1.0 spec.

-Telecom companies, insurance companies, financial institutions, governments, and companies and organizations of various types and purposes world-wide, with more than 60,000 downloads, it is difficult to enumerate what and how people are using VTD-XML.
+Telecom companies, insurance companies, financial institutions, governments, and companies and organizations of various types and purposes world-wide, with more than hundreds of thousands downloads, it is difficult to enumerate what and how people are using VTD-XML.
+There are also numerous open source products/projects that uses VTD-XML to overcome the bottleneck of parsing.

 There are a few resources that help you get started.